Keeping It Simple Italian

 Italian Bechamel Sauce (Besciamella)

 Italian bechamel sauce (besciamella) is a smooth and creamy Italian white sauce made from butter, flour, nutmeg and a little Parmesan cheese.
-This creamy Italian sauce is so easy to make and our favorite way to use it is to make a traditional lasagne al forno.
-This Italian bechamel is so full of flavor and the perfect creamy addition to so many recipes.
+This creamy Italian sauce is so easy to make and our favorite way to use it is to make a traditional lasagne al forno or rigatoni al forno.

 top view of besciamella

-Italian bechamel can be used as the base for macaroni and cheese, as a sauce to pour over cooked vegetables followed by baking them in the oven or for cannelloni, another classic Italian recipe.
+Italian bechamel sauce, originally called salsa colla (or glue sauce, is what Italians use to hold sheets of pasta together, and to make a traditional Italian lasagna.
+It is also used for macaroni and cheese, as a sauce to pour over cooked vegetables or for cannelloni, another classic Italian recipe.

 besciamella sauce ingredients